 The CE Shop is now hosting an online Continuing Education course called Alaskan Soils and Environmental Concerns for Realty.
 This course was created by staff at FSWCD with the goal of providing Alaskan real estate agents with the tools and knowledge to deal with permafrost and other issues presented by our unique climate.
 The course is informative for any landowner or prospective land buyer/house builder in Alaska.
 The following discount code will get you 25% off the cost of the course (full price is $35): ALASKA25.

 Elodea is the first non-native invasive aquatic plant to become established in Alaskan water bodies.
 It has been found in waterbodies in Anchorage, Cordova, the Kenai Peninsula, the Matanuska-Susitna area, and the Fairbanks area.
 It was first detected in the Chena River system in 2009.
-Surveys conducted in 2011 and 2012 revealed that the lower 10 miles of Chena Slough which runs through North Pole is heavily infested with Elodea.
+Surveys conducted in 2011 and 2012 revealed that the lower 10 miles of Chena Slough which runs through North Pole was heavily infested with Elodea.
 In addition, Chena Lake, at Chena Lakes Recreation Area was found to be infested with Elodea, and a few isolated patches of Elodea were found in the Chena River.
 In 2015, Totchaket Slough, a slackwater slough located about 60 miles downriver of Fairbanks, was found to be heavily infested as well.
+As of 2022 the interior has 16 active eldoea infestations and 3 infestations that been eradicated.
+The majority of these infestations are located between North Pole and Birch Lake on the Richardson Highway.
+Recreators should take time to Clean, Drain, and Dry their watercraft and equipment before and after visiting any waterbody to help stop the spread of Elodea.

-In Alaska, Elodea infestations in water bodies can be expected to increase sedimentation, displace native vegetation, reduce biodiversity, degrade sensitive fish habitat, and interfere with safe river travel and floatplane operation.
+In Alaska, Elodea infestions can be expected to increase sedimentation, displace native vegetation, reduce biodiversity, degrade sensitive fish habitat, and interfere with safe river travel and floatplane operation.
 Elodea can be spread readily via boats and floatplanes, and because it reproduces vegetatively, a single fragment is all that is needed to start a new infestation.
-The Fairbanks Elodea Steering Committee propose to use diver-assisted suction dredging in the Chena River, and aquatic herbicide treatments in Chena Slough, Chena Lake, and Totchaket Slough.
+The Fairbanks Soil and Water Conservation District and its partners utilize the aquatic herbicide Fluridone to control and eradicate elodea.
 For more details please follow the links below.

 FSWCD employees conducting the second herbicide application in Chena Slough on August 8th, 2017

-The pink tips are indication of post-treatment damage to elodea (July 27th, 2017)
+The pink pigmentation on the leaves are an indication of post-treatment herbicide damage to elodea (July 27th, 2017)

 Divers from Test the Waters Dive Shop are conducting mechanical